Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 How to get to Sisal

-From Celestùn you will need to drive all the way towards Merida and turn left in Kinchil towards Hunucmà and then back towards the coast to Sisal.
-It’s a beautiful road although you may find some potholes every now and then.
+From Celestún, you will need to drive all the way towards Mérida and turn left in Kinchil towards Hunucmá, and then back towards the coast to Sisal.
+It’s a beautiful road, although you may encounter some potholes from time to time.

 Make sure you try the delicious coconut ice cream from the little shop by the pier.